WOOSIEUN/java2019-fpms/README.md

 This is our team project.
 To run this program, you should download 'FamilyPropertyManagementSystem' folder only.
 And please read commit message.
+FamilyPropertyManagementSystem Demo Video is demo video of this program.